The Directors take pleasure in presenting the Eightieth Annual Report

 Threats, Risks, Concerns

-The pharmaceutical industry is subject to constant scrutiny by
+The pharmaceutical industry has always been under intense scrutiny by

-regulatory authorities, both Indian and international.
-The Company
+various regulatory authorities, both Indian and international.
+This

-continues to be vigilant in maintaining the highest quality standards.
+and strives to maintain the highest quality standards.
 Recent changes

 Cipla has some pending legal cases related to alleged overcharging in